Skip to main content

 Indexing considerations

-- The new case management lifecycle and Splunk Mission Control queue design address storage and performance concerns from previous versions, providing a more scalable and efficient solution for security incident management.
+• The updated case management lifecycle and Splunk Mission Control queue design continue to address storage and performance concerns from earlier versions, providing a scalable and efficient solution for security incident management.

 RBA considerations